 If you look over the literature on sous vide lobster, you'll find plenty of disagreement over temperature and timing.
-In Under Pressure: Cooking Sous Vide, Thomas Keller suggests an oddly specific temperature of 139°F (59°C).
+In Under Pressure: Cooking Sous Vide at Amazon, Thomas Keller suggests an oddly specific temperature of 139°F (59°C).
 Meanwhile, Modernist Cuisine suggests going as low as 115°F (46°C).
 That's a big difference!
 I decided to cook lobster at intervals of 5°F between 115 and 150°F (66°C) to see how things shook out.

 But first, some basic prep.